nelson10/Point-cloud-ground-filtering/README.md

  ##  Installation

-To run the code, use the function Main.m that performs the PCA for each point and its corresponding K-nearest neighbors, then a Naive Bayes classifier improves the ground filtering.
+To run the code, use the function Main2.m that performs the PCA for each point and its corresponding K-nearest neighbors, then a Naive Bayes classifier improves the ground filtering.
 In the last stage, the points are adjusted to a plane, discarding the farthest points.

  ##  Configuration

- The tools are developed in Matlab R2019b.
+ The tools are developed in Matlab R2020b.